Parametri di lavorazione dell'alluminio CNC: Una guida completa per aumentare la qualità & Efficienza

 Step-by-Step DOC Selection:

-1. Check the workpiece’s required thickness: If you need to remove 10 mm of material, split it into 2–3 passes (PER ESEMPIO., 5 mm → 3 mm → 2 mm) instead of one 10 mm pass.
+1. Check the workpiece’s required thickness: If you need to remove 10 mm of material, split it into 2–3 passes (per esempio., 5 mm → 3 mm → 2 mm) instead of one 10 mm pass.

-2. Match DOC to tool size: UN 10 mm diameter end mill can handle a 5 mm DOC, ma a 3 mm diameter end mill should max out at 1.5 mm DOC to avoid breaking.
+2. Match DOC to tool size: UN 10 mm diameter end mill can handle a 5 mm DOC, but a 3 mm diameter end mill should max out at 1.5 mm DOC to avoid breaking.

 3. Test with a scrap piece: Before machining the final part, test the DOC on a small aluminum scrap to check for vibration.

-Feed rate is like the “pace” of the tool—too fast, and the part deforms; Troppo lento, and costs rise.
+Feed rate is like the “pace” of the tool—too fast, and the part deforms; troppo lento, and costs rise.

 Common Feed Rate Mistakes & Correzioni: